ionoid/docs.ionoid.io/docs/debug-iot-devices.md

 #### Troubleshooting Docker IoT Apps:

-If you have deployed Docker Containers or Apps then you can use the `Docker` tools.
+If you have deployed Docker containers or apps then you can use the `Docker` tools.

 **If docker commands do not work, run them with sudo**

-- List All running docker Apps and containers:
+- List all running docker apps and containers:

 ```bash
 docker ps